International TravelRail Travel

 Sources: our own trips provided the main context in addition to info from Eurostar

-This article was originally published on 23 September 2025 and replaced a Eurostar trip report which was published 2011-2025.
+This article was originally published in 2025 and replaced a Eurostar trip report which was published 2011-2025.
+Last checked and updated 26 January 2026.

 Links on AmsterdamTips.com may pay us an affiliate commission.